Techniques 22 min read

 </html>

-There is no <ul>, no <li>, no class="item" to select.
-A naive //li or a CSS .item finds nothing.
-You have to reason about order — "everything after this heading and before that one."
-Two techniques handle it: XPath sibling axes, and a regex anchored between the landmarks.
+There is no <ul>, no <li>, no class="item".
+A naive //li or a CSS .item finds nothing at all.
+You have to express order instead of containment: everything after this heading and before that one.

 XPath: use the sibling axes

-XPath is built for structural relationships, and its preceding-sibling and following-sibling axes are exactly the vocabulary this problem needs.
-The idea is to select the text nodes whose nearest preceding heading is List: and whose following heading is The End:
+XPath was designed for structural relationships, and the preceding-sibling and following-sibling axes are the vocabulary this needs.
+Select the text nodes whose nearest preceding heading is List: and which still have a The End heading below them:

 python